 To create the database, first I installed the Oracle 9i Server's Enterprise edition and configured it properly to function correctly.
 After basic installation, I created a database on Oracle Server.
-In the database, there are tables which hold the student record.
+In the database, there are tables which hold the Tour record.
 Each table has primary and foreign key constraints and are related to each other using one-to-one and one-to-many relationships for the data integrity issues.
-To create the tables, there are three ways I have used time by time.
+To create the tables, there are two ways I have used time by time.

-- The easiest one is by using the table wizard in the Enterprise Manager Console.
-This wizard asks for the table fields and other important information and creates DDL by itself. - 2.
-The second way is by using the SQLPlus, here we need to write the SQL commands to create the table, specify the fields, specify if we want any constraints. - 3.
-The third way I have used is by using a Java application.
+- 1. The first way is by using the SQLPlus, here we need to write the SQL commands to create the table, specify the fields, specify if we want any constraints. - 2.
+The second way I have used is by using a Java application.
 In the Java application, using appropriate code, connect to the database and then write the table definition.
 After compiling, run the program, the table will be created in the database.

 Once the table has been created, its definition can be altered any time.
-To alter the structure of the table, we can implement any of the three ways discussed above.
+To alter the structure of the table, we can implement any of the two ways discussed above.